achoo2006/acadec_2022-2023/social_science/Events/Pre-Revolution/King Philip's War.md

-Indian tribes, primarily Puritans, would fight under Metacomet to resist Virginian expansion.
+[[Indians|Indian]] tribes, would fight under Metacomet to resist Virginian expansion.
 	Organized by the [[Algonquians]]

-Purtians would fight to expand their land territories (duh), involved the British.
+The Purtians would fight to expand their land territories (duh), causing the [[British]] to get involved.